bootstrapstudio/bstudio-sass/README.md

 1. Install a recent version of [nodejs](https://nodejs.org/en/) for your os, if you don't have it already.
 2. Open a terminal/console window, and run this command: `npm install bstudio-sass -g`
 3. After the above is done, run this command to test if everything works: `bstudio-sass`.
-If you see a message that everything is installed correctly, you can start compiling SASS code in Bootstrap Studio right away.
-There is no need to configure anything.
+You should see a message that everything is installed correctly, and a path that you should use.
+4. Open the **File > Design Settings** dialog, and in the SASS tab paste the path to bstudio-sass that you got in the above step.

 ## Troubleshooting